Timothy C. Hain, MD Page last modified: March 20, 2017

 |Image from http://www.scienceofmassage.com/dnn/som/journal/1204/medical.aspx||Origin of occipital nerves from http://en.wikipedia.org/wiki/File:Gray800.png.
 View is from back of skull.|

 Occipital neuralgia is usually due to trauma to the occipital nerve (ON), often caused by an auto-accident where the head impacts the headrest.
 Other causes are spondylosis of the upper cervical spine (C1-C2), or rarely focal neuropathies due to diabetes or tumor (Ehni and Benner, 1984).
-The nerve may become entrapped beneath the attachments of the trapezius and semispinalis capitis muscles to the occipital bone (Loukas et al, 2006).
+Chiropractic manipulations of the neck are another potential source.

 In occipital neuralgia, there are paroxysms of severe occipital pain, that often resemble severe migraines.
 The pain may be so severe that blood pressure rises to extreme levels.
 Some authors report eye pain from occipital neuralgia.
 (Mason et al, 2004), and even dental pain has been reported (Sulfaro et al, 1995).
 Experimental injections in humans of the greater occipital nerve cause severe pain in the trigeminal distribution (Piovesan et al, 2001).

 If the site of injury is one of the upper cervical nerve roots, then a more complex C2 cervical nerve block may need to be used.
 This generally requires X-ray control.

 In general, topical treatment for nerve pain is a good idea.
-It avoids many side effects, and addiction.
+It avoids many side effects, and avoids addiction.